310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Madara %}
-“Trick or Treat~♪ This is a festival where you can’t tell a real monster from a human!
-Where we can all get along and have fuuuun!!”[^8]
+“Trick or Treat~♪ This is a festival where you can't tell adults, children, misters, misses, monsters and humans apart, and where we can all get along and have fuuuun!!”

 “So let’s all enjoy ourselves~♪”
 {% endbubble %}